OXID-eSales/vat-tbe-services-documentation/installation.rst

 |prerequisites|

-* You have installed OXID eShop 7.
+* You have OXID eShop 7.0.x.
 * You have PHP 8.0 or higher.

 |procedure|